ucdavisdatalab/workshop_intro_to_remote_computing/chapters/03_running-scripts.md

 Terminated
 ```

-This can be especially important if you've written a script that throws an
+This can be especially important if you've written a script that causes your
-error and causes your terminal to be unresponsive.
-For example, maybe your
+terminal to be unresponsive.
+For example, maybe your computer is getting bogged
-computer is getting bogged down because a script is taking up too many
+down because a script is taking up too many resources.
+You might notice this
-resources.
-You might notice that and want to terminate the script before it
+and want to terminate the script before it causes any further problems and
-causes any problems and rethink how to implement your code.
+rethink how to implement your code.

 But how would you know what resources are being used?